VivekYadav7272/touch-grass/README.md

 # Would be nice to have
 1) Categorically remove videos from appearing on your homepage (maybe only blacklist gaming videos, or only whitelist development related videos?)

+# How to build and run
+1) Clone the repo.
+2) Go to the root of the project (where Cargo.toml resides), and run `wasm-pack build --target=web`.
+3) A new `pkg` folder should've been created.
+All you need to do is copy `touch_grass.js`, `touch_grass_bg.wasm` and `snippets` folder into the `extension` folder (the ones in there are artifacts from previous builds, it's okay to replace them with the newer versions).
+4) In case of Firefox, open the browser and go to `about:debugging`, and under the "This Firefox" tab on the left-hand panel, click on "Load Temporary Add-on".
+5) A new dialog box should appear.
+There, select extension/manifest.json (really any file within extension/ folder should work), and select okay or whatever it says I can't be arsed to open that dialog box again.
+6) That's it!
+Whatever skeleton of the project is written till that time should appear as a new extension.
+(It might be hidden under the "puzzle"/"plugin" icon in your menu bar).

+Any contributions are welcome! (help me reorganise this project or write a build script pls)